RAHULTATA10/C33-AngryFriends-Part2-RahulProj/README.md

 # AngryBirdsStage7
-This is Rahul Tata's project C32 - Angry Friends
+This is Rahul Tata's project C33 - Angry Friends Part2 I created this program using # AngryBirdsStage7.
-I created this program using # AngryBirdsStage7.
+I created another slingshot.
-I created invisble grounds for furniture and 2nd 3rd and 4th boys